Advanced Culinary Arts - Cafe Renaissance - Video

 In September 2014, the center was selected and proclaimed an official ACF testing site.
 This was followed by Chef Hickman personally receiving the honor of being named Chef of the Year by the local ACF Chapter (see article at left).
 It has become a culinary arts center and program that is considered the gem of the Northwest, which was the original district's start-up goals.
 This translates into West Ada School District students getting a career head start in a quality high school program.
 They are taught by professional Chefs and are exposed to Chefs throughout the Northwest when they come to 'test' and advance their credentials.
-During those times, visiting Chefs and Chef Evaluators are very supportive and most often agree to guest lecture in order to expose the students in the program to additional cutting edge trends, business practices as well as, career and college options.
+During those times, visiting Chefs and Chef Evaluators are very supportive and most often agree to guest lecture in order to expose the students in the program to additional cutting-edge trends, business practices as well as, career and college options.

-Also, available - Program Brochures
+Also available - Pathway Brochures